 We exist so that communities can be in charge of shaping their own futures.

 We don’t just deliver programs and services.
-We help communities build the skills, leadership and infrastructure to address community priorities, and to create lasting change on their own terms.
+We help communities build the leadership, governance and shared infrastructure to decide what matters, guide resource allocation and keep decision-making accountable to the community - so they can create lasting change on their own terms.

 While our work began with refugee, migrant and diaspora communities in Melbourne’s West, Southeast and Northwest metropolitan regions, we are developing a broader model for transformative and community-owned social change that can be replicated by other communities experiencing social exclusion and disadvantage.